niwciu/HD44780_CHAR_GENERATOR/README.md

 ### Creating Characters

 - Click "Create New Char"
-- Name your character
+- Name your character abd dclick OK
-- Edit pixels using the 5x8 grid

-Changes will save automatically.
+- Edit pixels using the 5x8 grid - changes will save automatically.

 ### Managing Banks

 - Create character banks with "Create New Char Bank"
+- Name your character bank and dclick OK
+- Select character bank on bank list that you want to add the char to.
+- Select char on char list that you want to add to the selectesd previously character bank.
-- Add characters to banks using the ">" button
+- Add selected char to selected bank using the ">" button

-- Banks support up to 8 characters each
+NOTE: Each Characters Bank supports up to 8 characters.

 ### Generating Code

 - Configure characters and banks
 - Code preview updates automatically in right panel
-- Toggle comments using the checkbox
+-  Add or remove comments from code using the "Add Comments" checkbox
-- Copy or save to file generated code for use with LCD_HD44780 library using code preview buttons in right top corner.
+- Copy or save to file generated code for use with LCD_HD44780 library.
+For this purpose  use code preview menu  buttons in right top corner.

 ### Configuration Management
-You can reset, save to file and restore from saved file your def char configuration.
+You can reset, save to file and restore from saved file your custom characters configuration.
-For this purpose you can use fallowing buttons:
+For this purpose use fallowing buttons:

 - Save: Export current configuration as JSON file
 - Load: Import selected configurations from JSON file